Travis Alabanza: Career

 In 2018, Alabanza created Burgerz.
 This show focuses on audience participation regarding an incident in 2016 where a person threw a burger at them while walking across a bridge in London.
-The show ran its first UK Tour from October 19 to November 17 in 2018.
-It has toured globally since, with Alabanza or other performers in the lead role, closing to a sold out run at Southbank Centre in 2023.
+The show ran its first UK Tour from October 19 to November 17, 2018.
+It has toured globally since, with Alabanza or other performers in the lead role, closing to a sold-out run at Southbank Centre in 2023.

 In 2019, Alabanza and Kaulbach, childhood friends, collaborated on an immersive installation titled All the Ways We Could Grow for the Free Word Centre, London.
 The installation explores the question: "What's it like to be trans?".

 In 2020, during the first COVID lockdown in England, Alabanza and Danielle Brathwaite-Shirley gave a live-streamed performance for the Free Word Centre of If I Feel Lonely Maybe U Do 2?.

 Overflow, written by Alabanza, directed by Debbie Hannan, and starring Reece Lyons, was produced by the Bush Theatre in London in 2020 and 2021.
 It later had an Australian version starring Janet Anderson, which opened in Darlinghurst Theatre.
 The play "explores trans safety and is set in a public toilet".

 In 2022, Alabanza released their debut full-length semi-autobiographical non-fiction book None of the Above: My Life Beyond the Binary.
 The book was listed as one of Waterstones Best Book of 2022: Politics and won the 2023 Jhalak Prize.

 In 2023, Alabanza and Hannan co-created Sound of the Underground at the Royal Court Theatre.
-The play featured drag performers from London’s nightlife scene including Midgitte Bardot (Tammy Reynolds), Ms Sharon Le Grand, Rhys’ Pieces (Rhys Hollis), Chiyo, Lilly SnatchDragon, Sue Gives a F*ck, Sadie Sinner (Mwice Kavindele, founder of the Cocoa Butter Club), and Wet Mess.
+The play featured drag performers from London's nightlife scene including Midgitte Bardot (Tammy Reynolds), Ms Sharon Le Grand, Rhys’ Pieces (Rhys Hollis), Chiyo, Lilly SnatchDragon, Sue Gives a F*ck, Sadie Sinner (Mwice Kavindele, founder of the Cocoa Butter Club), and Wet Mess.